betaglot/plantabeta/docs/development/ElementRelationshipDiagram.md

 - Adjust your bags to avoid getting abraisions on your hips.

 **Reduces Cost**
-- Flag is a cost in money terms and planter resources too.
+- Flag is a cost in money terms and Planter resources too.

 **Increases Variety**
 - HandClose is more versitile than FootClose.